mines-pvs/s20-syllabus/README.md

 4. *Proposed Evaluation*: describe how you will evaluate the correctness/performance of your solution.

 Your proposal should provide convincing evidence that (A) the problem is non-trivial, and (B) you have a reasonable plan to tackle the problem.
 For our purposes, *non-trivial* will mean (roughly) that an *algorithm* needs to be written to solve the problem.
 For example, implementing a SAT solver by making a single call to Z3 or MiniSAT would be a trivial solution.
 If any aspect of the proposal is unconvincing, the instructor may require changes that will need to be documented and incorporated into the final project.

+## Project Report / Project Code

+The purpose of the Project Report is to flesh out the details missing from the Project Proposal -- in particular, you should detail the steps you took to develop your solution, and show how you tested it.
+The project proposal should be in PDF format, and should be typeset nicely using LaTeX, Word, LibreOffice, or similar.
+The report should be 6-8 pages, and should contain *at a minimum* the following sections:
+1. *Introduction*: describe the problem you solved, and discuss the problem's relevance.
+2. *Examples*: work through some self-contained examples, either by hand, or step-by-step using your tool.
+3. *Approach*: describe the technique/algorithm you built to solve the problem, and discuss the challenges you encountered.
+4. *Evaluation*: describe how you evaluated the correctness/performance of your solution.

+The Project Report (an the accompanying Project Code) are due on the last day of the semester (see Schedule).
+The Code should work on a standard Ubuntu Linux machine.
+If needed, you can package your code as a VirtualBox VM, so that it can be run on Linux.

+## Project Presentation

+We will have short final-project presentations during the final two class periods.
+Each presentation time slot will be 8 minutes.
+Aim for **5-6 minutes** of presentation, and that will leave 2-3 minutes for questions.
+Please practice your talk to ensure that it falls in the 5-6 minute range, so that we can keep on schedule.
+Your presentations slides are due the week before the first presentation begins (see Schedule).
+Please upload your slides in PDF format to your project repository.

+In your talk, please be sure to cover each of the 4 elements on the project (Introduction, Examples, Approach, Evaluation).
+One detailed slide for each of these should be sufficient.

 ## Online Community and Communication